gbif/ssg-gb24/content/04_financial-support/en.md

 # Financial support

-The information on financial support will be made available shortly.
+The GBIF Secretariat is currently working on securing funding for travel support and information will be made available shortly.